TYPO3-svn-archive/jh_magnificpopup/Documentation/Changelog/Index.rst

          \* Added support for RTE click-enlarge

+         \* Added support for image lazyload for EXT:bootstrap_package when loading content by ajax

          \* [BREAKING CHANGE] Moved JavaScript from controller to template

          \* [ALPHA] Link to CE and load by ajax for RTE